Common Anxiety Medications, Types of Medication for Anxiety & Side Effects

 We Level Up Dual Diagnosis Treatment

 The definition of dual diagnosis (also referred to as co-occurring disorders) can differ between institutions.
-However, it is generally described as the specific treatment of someone who has been diagnosed with a substance use disorder and a mental health disorder at the same time.
+However, it is generally described as the specific treatment of someone diagnosed with a substance use disorder and a mental health disorder simultaneously.
 Treating dual-diagnosis clients is a critical aspect of our inpatient treatment experience because co-occurring disorders are strongly correlated with instances of substance abuse.

 Creating a treatment plan that addresses the physical aspects of withdrawal, the psychological connection with drug use, and managing underlying mental health disorders is part of setting clients up for success.
 A thorough mental health analysis identifies possibilities for treatment.
 Meeting with mental health counselors and medical care providers means access to behavioral therapy and medication treatment.
 At our dual diagnosis treatment center, We Level Up can implement the highest quality of care.